 DESCRIPTION: From 1825 to 1893, this hotel was run by a slave, Benjamin S. Turner.
 He took over the hotel for his owner, who had gone to become a doctor in the Civil War.
-Benjamin Turner eventually became the county’s first African-American tax collector, one of Selma’s first black city councilmen, and the first African-American for represent Alabama in the U.S. Congress.
+Benjamin Turner eventually became the county’s first African American tax collector, one of Selma’s first black city councilmen, and the first African American to represent Alabama in the U.S. Congress.
 Today, it is Selma’s only full-service hotel and has been restored to its former grandeur.
-Its walking distance to Selma’s historic sites.
+It’s within walking distance of Selma’s historic sites.

 DESCRIPTION: Lannie’s award-winning BBQ is an institution in Selma; has a second 205 Medical Center Parkway